jameshfisher/jameshfisher.com/_posts/2019-05-27-what-is-a-mcculloch-pitts-neuron.md

 tags:
   - programming
   - machinelearning
+summary: >-
+  A mathematical model where the neuron is a function that takes binary inputs and produces a binary output based on a threshold.
+The model can implement basic logic gates like AND and
+  OR, but not more complex functions like XOR.
 ---

 In [their 1943 paper, _A logical calculus of the ideas immanent in nervous activity_](http://www.cse.chalmers.se/~coquand/AUTOMATA/mcp.pdf), Warren McCulloch and Walter Pitts proposed a mathematical model of the behavior of neurons.
 But the notation is dated.
 Here I show the model in JavaScript.
 For the impatient,
 here's the model that I'll explain: